JuliaCN/JuliaZH.jl/zh_CN/stdlib/Logging/docs/src/index.md

   filtering.
 There are several standard levels of type [`LogLevel`](@ref);
   user-defined levels are also possible.
   Each is distinct in purpose:
-  - `Debug` is information intended for the developer of the program.
+  - [`Logging.Debug`](@ref) (log level -1000) is information intended for the developer of the program.
 These events are disabled by default.
-  - `Info` is for general information to the user.
+  - [`Logging.Info`](@ref) (log level 0) is for general information to the user.
     Think of it as an alternative to using `println` directly.
-  - `Warn` means something is wrong and action is likely required but that for now the program is still working.
+  - [`Logging.Warn`](@ref) (log level 1000) means something is wrong and action is likely required but that for now the program is still working.
-  - `Error` means something is wrong and it is unlikely to be recovered, at least by this part of the code.
+  - [`Logging.Error`](@ref) (log level 2000) means something is wrong and it is unlikely to be recovered, at least by this part of the code.
     Often this log-level is unneeded as throwing an exception can convey all the required information.

 * The *message*  is an object describing the event.
 By convention `AbstractString`s passed as messages are assumed to be in markdown format.